 Root Causes to be Addressed Need for SEL development of all students

 This is a root cause and not a Yes

 contributing cause or symptom

 This is something we can affect Yes

 Impacted Programs IDEA - Special Education

 School and District Effectiveness

 Title I - Part A - Improving Academic Achievement of Disadvantaged

 Title I, Part A - Parent and Family Engagement Program

-Title II, Part A, Preparing, Training and Recruiting High-Quality Teachers, Principals and

-other School Leaders

-Title IV, Part A - Student Support and Academic Enrichment

 Additional Responses Increase training for faculty, parents, and students.
 Fidelity of MTSS processes.
+Refine advisory process.